People

 BCMB MD/PhD Candidate

 Rhett received his BS in Microbiology at Indiana University where he discovered his love for bacteria starting with Caulobacter crescentus.
 After studying the human immune system for a while, he decided to go back to his prokaryotic roots and research the (arguably cooler) bacterial immune system.
 When not in lab, Rhett is most often found caring for his vastly growing indoor jungle.
-Philodendron are his favorite of the Araceae, but he is always open to having his mind changed.
-Some current species in cultivation include P. paraiso verde, P. billietiae variegata, and P. joepii, not that he’s super proud of them or anything.
-Outside of bacteria and plants, Rhett enjoys a variety of board games, time spent near any water source, and quiet evenings with his partner, Levi, and two cats, Jinx and Nixi.
+The genus hoya is currently his favorite with over 150 species in cultivation.
+He hopes to one day utilize his honed skills from lab to hand-pollinate and create unique hybrid crosses.
+Outside of bacteria and plants, Rhett enjoys a variety of board games, time spent near any water source, and quiet evenings with his partner, Levi, and three cats, Jinx, Nixi, and Garbo.

 Peter Sparklin